hdecarne-github/java-test-swt/README.md

-### Common SWT code shared between projects.
+### Common SWT code shared between projects

 #### License
 This project is subject to the the GNU General Public License version 3 or later version.
 See LICENSE information for details.